cicerocamargo/slate/source/index.md

 # Understanding the concept of the API

-The backend there the concept of taxonomy and terms, using this way is possible and easy to create multiple types of relationships andeasy to handle the data.
+The backend there the concept of taxonomy and terms, using this way is possible and easy to create multiple types of relationships and easy to handle the data.

 ##The Term concept
   Terms are all of our entities inside of our project eg: sections, products, documents.
 All of them are belongs to a Term, a term is the real “entity” that will relate with others terms.